poshaksharen-hub/Hesab-ketab-takmil-bara-test/migration_roadmap.md

         -- Delete the contribution expense
         DELETE FROM public.expenses WHERE id = v_contribution.expense_id;
     END LOOP;

+    -- Also update the goal's current amount to 0 UPDATE public.financial_goals SET current_amount = 0 WHERE id = p_goal_id;

     -- Finally, delete the goal itself
     DELETE FROM public.financial_goals WHERE id = p_goal_id;